bartrr-xyz/bartrr-contracts/README.md

 # Bartrr Protocol 🥙
-The official repository for the Bartrr Protocol.
+The official smart contract repository for the Bartrr Protocol.
 Documentation can be found @ https://docs.bartrr.xyz/general/introduction-to-bartrr

 ██████╗░░█████╗░██████╗░████████╗██████╗░██████╗░
 ██╔══██╗██╔══██╗██╔══██╗╚══██╔══╝██╔══██╗██╔══██╗